 In our research, we focus on enlargement and neighborhood policy as well as the role of the EU as an international actor.
 Our research also focuses on the complex – vertical and transnational – mechanisms and processes of governance in the European multi-level system.
 Furthermore, research is conducted on individual fields of European policy, e.g. environmental and welfare policy, the constitutionalization and democratization of the EU, as well as on the emergence of a European identity.

 The faculty and staff of the Center comprises budgeted employees, research associates in externally funded projects and support staff, as well as a growing number of PhD candidates, the latter of which contribute greatly to scholarly debates at the Center.
 Two honorary professorships strengthen the expertise on Europe.
 The findings of the team are published in various national and international books and scholarly journals.
 Unpublished working papers can be found in the online-series Berlin Working Papers on European Integration.
-The Center plays a leading role in public debates through contributions in national and international media, as well as through public events, usually carried out within the context of the Jean Monnet Chair.
+The Center plays a leading role in public debates through contributions in national and international media, as well as through public events.